OpenBB-finance/OpenBB/website/content/sdk/data-available/stocks/index.md

 ---
 title: Stocks
 sidebar_position: 0
-description: This documentation page describes all the modules that are within the stocks menu of OpenBB.
+description: "This documentation page describes all the modules that are within the stocks menu of OpenBB."
 keywords:
 - stocks
 - behavioural analysis